AxionCompany/functions/README.md

 ### Using Oxians

-The Oxian Functions repository comes with a set of prebuilt oxians, both for backend modules and frontend components.
+The Oxian.js repository comes with a set of prebuilt oxians, both for backend modules and frontend components.
 These oxians are battle-tested in production environments and maintained by our team.

 To use oxians in your project, you can import them using the oxian-modules and oxian-components import maps.